 Gabrielle Union, a dark-skinned Black actress, portrayed Eva in the movie Deliver Us From Eva.
 The character Eva was the asexual superwoman.
 Although Eva was an upwardly mobile professional, she was portrayed as being domineering and interfering without a boyfriend.
 However, it was decided by Eva's brothers-in-law that she must have a boyfriend in order to get her out of their lives.
 The movie portrayed Eva in some of the typical roles for the dark-skinned Black woman-the asexual superwoman who is a domineering shrew.
 The movie never portrayed Eva's more vulnerable side at all.

-To summarize, dark-skinned Black actresses seldom, if ever, get the glamorous, sexy, and/or high powered roles than lighter-skinned Black actresses obtain.
-Dark-skinned Black actresses are often cast into more lower class, brutish, or thuggish roles because network executives believe that this portrayal is more believable to the viewing public.
+To summarize, dark-skinned Black actresses seldom, if ever, get the glamorous, sexy, and/or high-powered roles that lighter-skinned Black actresses obtain.
+Dark-skinned Black actresses are often cast into more lower-class, brutish, or thuggish roles because network executives believe that this portrayal is more believable to the viewing public.

 A sociologist did studies on the perception of color skin and the sociologist found that both Blacks and Caucasians perceived lighter-skinned Blacks as cultured, educated, intelligent, attractive, and upwardly mobile while darker-skinned Blacks are perceived more negatively as thugs, lower class, unattractive, dirty, and ghetto.
-It is time that this perception stop and to recognize the talent of dark-skinned Black actresses and to give them decent roles.
+It is time that this perception stops and recognizes the talent of dark-skinned Black actresses and gives them decent roles.

 © 2010 Grace Marguerite Williams